 B.M.
 (Murray State); M.M.
 (Louisiana State); D.M.A.
 (Louisiana State)

-Brian Utley is Adjunct Associate Professor of Saxophone at Vanderbilt University's Blair School of Music, a position he has held since 2011.
-Utley received the degree of Doctor of Musical Arts in saxophone performance, with a minor in music theory, from Louisiana State University.
-He also holds the M.M. from Louisiana State University and the B.M. from Murray State University, and his primary saxophone teachers include Griffin Campbell and Scott Erickson.
-From 2001 to 2010, Utley served on the School of Music faculty at Stephen F. Austin State University in Nacogdoches, Texas.
+Brian Utley is Senior Lecturer in Saxophone at Vanderbilt University's Blair School of Music, where he also coordinates the Chamber Music Program.
+He received the degree of Doctor of Musical Arts in saxophone performance, with a minor in music theory, from Louisiana State University.
+He also holds the M.M. from L.S.U. and the B.M. from Murray State University, and his primary saxophone teachers include Griffin Campbell and Scott Erickson.
+Prior to his appointment at Vanderbilt, Utley served as Associate Professor of Saxophone at Stephen F. Austin State University in Nacogdoches, Texas.

-His first solo recording, Characters, is available via the Mark Records label.
-The project features 21st-century music by American composers, including three world-premiere recordings.
-He can also be heard in recordings on the New Tertian and Magni Publications labels.
+His first solo recording, Characters, is available on the Mark Records label.
+The project features 21st-century works by American composers, including three world premiere recordings.
+Utley is an endorsing artist for Légère Reeds, and performs on Légère Signature Series Reeds exclusively.